neoarz/neoarz/README.md

     func sayHello() {
         print("Hey, I'm Neo!") // Hi!!!
-        print("I'm a dumbass wanna be developer")
+        print("A dumbass wanna be developer")
         print("Currently working on Countdown — yes, the app from the movies!") print("Certified Sidestore Idiot.
 You can ask me any questions!")
     }